Praqma/reveals/dtu-training/slides.md

 >>>>NEWSECTION
 ## Do some work!

-Create a file for your animal<br />
+Create a file for your animal

 **`zoo/sheep.txt`**
 ```
                            .@@@.
 "Baaaaahd art."